Skip to navigation Skip to content

 Absences from Australia and the impact on the NARWP

-Alana is granted a permanent residence visa on 24 April 2019.
-As the Newly Arrived Residents Waiting Period (NARWP) is applicable, Alana will not be eligible for Family Tax Benefit (FTB) Part A until 21 April 2020.
-Alana will not be entitled to PPL or DAP until 20 April 2021.
+Alana is granted a permanent residence visa on 24 April 2023.
+As the Newly Arrived Residents Waiting Period (NARWP) is applicable, Alana will not be eligible for Family Tax Benefit (FTB) Part A until 21 April 2024.
+Alana will not be entitled to PPL until 20 April 2025.

-On 31 August 2019, Alana travels to New Zealand for 7 days.
-As Alana was not inside Australia for those 7 days, the NARWP for FTB A is extended and now ends on 27 April 2020.
-Alana will not be entitled for PPL or DAP until 26 April 2021.
-Time outside Australia does not count towards the NARWP for FTB Part A, PPL or DAP regardless of the qualifying visa and whether it is a permanent or temporary visa.
+Time outside Australia does not count towards the NARWP for FTB Part A or PPL, regardless of the qualifying visa and whether it is a permanent or temporary visa.

 2